 Choose Your MCAT Test Date

-The first thing you want to do is select a tentative test date.
+As you set your MCAT study schedule, the first thing you want to do is select a tentative test date.
 This will give you an idea of how many months you have to prepare.
 Before selecting a test day consider the following questions:

-Therefore, based on your test date and how many hours you’ll need to study a week, you should be able to come up with a realistic number of hours to study each day.
+Therefore, based on your test date and how many hours you’ll need in your MCAT study plan a week, you should be able to come up with a realistic number of hours to study each day.
 For example, if you need to study 20-25 hours per week you should plan to study ~ 2-3 hours a day on weekdays and 5-7 hours a day on weekends for the MCAT.
 In addition, it’s important to occasionally take a full day off either on Saturday or Sunday to avoid burnout, so make sure to incorporate this into your weekly plan as well.

-Familiarize Yourself With the Mcat Format and Identify Your Weaknesses
+Familiarize Yourself With the MCATFormat and Identify Your Weaknesses

 Most likely, the structure and scoring of the MCAT is different from any other exam you’ve taken.
 Therefore, it’s important to familiarize yourself with the structure of the MCAT.
-This will help you structure your schedule, and decide on which MCAT resources you should focus on.
+This will help you structure your MCAT study schedule, and decide on which MCAT resources you should focus on.

 The MCAT is a 7.5-hour exam that consists of four sections.
 The sections are: Biological and Biochemical Foundations of Living Systems; Chemical and Physical Foundations of Biological Systems; Psychological, Social, and Biological Foundations of Behavior; and Critical Analysis and Reasoning Skills (CARS).